Ice Station Zebra: Release

-Ice Station Zebra was not popular with audiences, losing substantial money.
-It premiered at the Cinerama Dome in Los Angeles on October 23, 1968 where Rock Hudson was heckled at the premiere.
+Ice Station Zebra was released in some theaters in the Cinerama format.
+However, it was not popular with audiences, losing substantial money.
+It premiered at the Cinerama Dome in Los Angeles on October 23, 1968, where Rock Hudson was heckled at the premiere.
 The film opened to the general public the following day.
 The film earned theatrical rentals of $4.6 million domestically.

 The escalating production costs of this film, along with the poorly-received The Shoes of the Fisherman at the same time, led to the transfer of MGM President Robert O'Brien to chairman of the board, though he resigned that position in early 1969, after both films were released and failed to recoup their costs.

 Reception

-Ice Station Zebra received mixed reviews from critics.
+On Rotten Tomatoes, the film has a 44% rating based on 16 reviews with an average rating of 5.30/10.
+On Metacritic it has a weighted average score of 49% based on reviews from 9 critics, indicating "mixed or average" reviews.

-On December 21, 1968, Renata Adler reviewed the film for The New York Times: "a fairly tight, exciting, Saturday night adventure story that suddenly goes all muddy in its crises...
-It doesn't make much difference, though...
-The special effects, of deep water, submarine and ice, are convincing enough—a special Super Panavision, Metrocolor, Cinerama claustrophobia...
-(The cast) are all stock types, but the absolute end of the movie—when the press version of what happened at a Russian-American polar confrontation goes out to the world—has a solid, non-stock irony that makes this another good, man's action movie, (there are no women in it) to eat popcorn by."
+On December 21, 1968, Renata Adler reviewed the film for The New York Times: "a fairly tight, exciting, Saturday night adventure story that suddenly goes all muddy in its crises ...
+It doesn't make much difference, though ...
+The special effects, of deep water, submarine and ice, are convincing enough — a special Super Panavision, Metrocolor, Cinerama claustrophobia ...
+(The cast) are all stock types, but the absolute end of the movie — when the press version of what happened at a Russian-American polar confrontation goes out to the world — has a solid, non-stock irony that makes this another good, man's action movie, (there are no women in it) to eat popcorn by."